Kameron Ledwidge

-Kameron Malcolm Ledwidge (born 7 April 2001) is an Irish footballer who plays as a defender for Shelbourne.
+Kameron Malcolm Ledwidge (born 7 April 2001) is an Irish footballer who plays as a defender for League of Ireland Premier Division club Shelbourne.

 Club career

 As a youth player, Ledwidge joined the youth academy of Irish side St. Kevin's Boys.
 In 2017, he joined the youth academy of English Premier League side Southampton.
 Subsequently, he signed for Irish side Shelbourne, helping the club achieve promotion from the second tier to the top flight before winning the top flight title.

 Style of play

 Ledwidge plays as a defender and is left-footed.
 English newspaper The Guardian wrote in 2017: "strong, athletic and quick across the ground, he is comfortable coming forward with the ball at this feet".

 Personal life

 Ledwidge was born on 7 April 2001 in Finglas, Ireland.
 A native of Ballymun, Ireland, he enjoys fishing recreationally.